A Polynomial Decision for 3-SAT: Bounds on Computation

-\begin{proposition} Given two nested rooted digraphs, the operation of writing the maximal nested digraph contained in their intersection is linearly bounded. \end{proposition} \begin{proof} In the worse hypotheses, if the number of vertices is $|V|$, we have an array of $|V|\times|V|$, $|V|$ columns and $|V|$ lines.
-An error of order square that will not spoil our (polynomial) account.
+\begin{proposition} Given two nested rooted digraphs, whose root is $v$, endowed with $R\times T$ vertices, located in $T$ columns, $R$ vertices at each column. $R^{2}\times T$ edges, then the operation of writing the maximal nested digraph contained in their intersection is polynomially bounded. \end{proposition} \begin{proof} The first algorithm shows the union of linear digraphs whose labels are ordered by $\subseteq$.